Photo Courtesy of Sven Scheuermeier

 Traditional Thai festivals are a highlight for visitors to Bangkok.
 The river festival, Loy Krathong, takes place in the twelfth month of the Thai lunar calendar (it usually falls in November) and involves fireworks, lanterns, and thousands of floating offerings to the river spirits on the Chao Phraya river.
 Songkran, or Thai New Year, occurs in April and is a raucous celebration in which locals and visitors drench each other with water in the name of good fun.

-You can skip securing a visa as long as you have a passport (valid for at least six months after your arrival) and an airline ticket that makes it clear you're not planning to stay.
-The primary language is Thai, though there are numberous regional dialects.
-The currency is the Thai baht.
-Outlets are 220 v and offer plug-ins for both flat and rounded prongs.
+- You can skip securing a visa for stays of 30 days or less.
+As long as you have a passport (valid for at least six months after your arrival) and an airline ticket that makes it clear you're not planning to stay, you're welcome.

 more about Bangkok